ed-components/ed-components/components/ed-pb/README.md

 ## Usage

-This wrapper component allow to easliy write problems with ed-components.
+This wrapper component allow to easily write problems with ed-components.

 Some specific markdown is wrapped inside an adapted ed-components.